RiotGames/cloud-inquisitor/docs/source/quickstart.rst

 .. _`AWS`: https://aws.amazon.com/

-It's highly recommended you first use the quickstart to build Cloud Inquisitor.
+It's highly recommended you first use the Quickstart to build Cloud Inquisitor.
 However if you want to explore additional options please see `additional options <./additional_options.rst>`_.

 Installing Cloud Inquisitor